colinhicks/onyx-kafka/README.debug.md

  :onyx/medium :kafka,
  :kafka/topic "topic",
  :kafka/zookeeper "127.0.0.1:2181",
- :kafka/serializer-fn :my.ns/serializer-fn,
- :kafka/request-size 307200,
+ :kafka/partition "Partition to write to, if you do not wish messages to be auto allocated to partitions.
+Must either be supplied in the task map, or all messages should contain a `:partition` key.", :kafka/serializer-fn :my.ns/serializer-fn, :kafka/request-size 307200,
  :kafka/no-seal? false,
+ :kafka/producer-opts :gen-doc-please-handle-in-merge-additions,
  :onyx/batch-size batch-size,
  :onyx/doc "Writes messages to a Kafka topic"}
 ```